mikechambers/media-utils-mcp/README.md

 node src/media-utils-mcp.js --permitted /path/to/dir1 /path/to/dir2
 ```

-The `--permitted` flag is used to specify which directories the MCP is allowed to access for security reasons.
+The `--permitted` flag is used to specify which directories roots the MCP is allowed to access for security reasons.

 ## Development